Article · May 8, 2026

 Do I need a registered business to publish a Chrome extension?

 Not strictly.
 You can publish as a non-Trader (a hobbyist developer) if your extension is free, has no monetization, and is not part of a business activity.
 The moment any of those change (you charge for it, you embed it in a paid service, you offer it through a company), you must declare as a Trader under EU Digital Services Act rules.
-Trader status requires verifiable legal name, contact address, and phone number.
+Trader status requires a verifiable legal name, contact address, and phone number.
 A sole proprietorship is enough; you do not need an LLC.

 How long does Trader verification take in 2026?